abraham-espinosa/MuleSoft-Trainee-Exercise/README.md

 *	Run project hellomule from canvas to deploy the application in local
 ![15](https://github.com/abraham-espinosa/mulesoft-trainee-exercise/assets/60346436/072c8135-db35-4c04-a2dc-483c0a16da21)
 ![16](https://github.com/abraham-espinosa/mulesoft-trainee-exercise/assets/60346436/6ef3cfde-9e71-488a-ac3e-45ce42360147)
-*	Test the application using a REST Client platform (Postman) using 0.0.0.0:8081/hellomule or localhost:8081/hellomule as the URL.
-Click on Send to see the response Hello Mule and a 200 OK status
+*	Test the application using a REST Client platform (Postman) using `localhost:8081/hellomule` as the URL.
+Click on Send to see the response `Hello Mule` and a 200 OK status
 ![17](https://github.com/abraham-espinosa/mulesoft-trainee-exercise/assets/60346436/99e2078f-1084-48dc-93f1-709cab53a805)